erinvdoyle/instatrip/README.md

 # Project

-This program was created for Portfolio Project #3 (Python Essentials) for The Code Institute Full Stack Software Developer program
+This program was created for Portfolio Project #3 (Python) for The Code Institute Full Stack Software Developer program

 ## How to Use InstaTrip